atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 27(d)\
 Drinking Fountains and Water Coolers - Built-In Fountain or Cooler**

-**4.16 WATER CLOSETS.**
+### 4.16 WATER CLOSETS

+#### 4.16.1 GENERAL

-**4.16.1 GENERAL.** Accessible water closets shall comply with 4.16.
+Accessible water closets shall comply with 4.16.
 For water closets in accessible dwelling units, see 4.34.5.2.

+#### 4.16.2 CLEAR FLOOR SPACE

-**4.16.2 CLEAR FLOOR SPACE.** Clear floor space for water closets not in stalls shall comply with Fig. 28.
+Clear floor space for water closets not in stalls shall comply with Fig. 28.
 Clear floor space may be arranged to allow either a left-handed or right-handed approach.

 **![For a front transfer to the water closet, the minimum clear floor space at the water closet is a minimum 48 inches (1220 mm) in width by a minimum of 66 inches (1675 mm) in length.
 For a diagonal transfer to the water closet, the minimum clear floor space is a minimum of 48 inches (1220 mm) in width by a minimum of 56 inches (1420 mm) in length.
 For a side transfer to the water closet, the minimum clear floor space is a minimum of 60 inches (1525 mm) in width by a minimum of 56 inches (1420 mm) in length.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig28.gif)**

 **Figure 28\
 Clear Floor Space at Water Closets**

+#### 4.16.3* HEIGHT

-**4.16.3* HEIGHT.** The height of water closets shall be 17 in to 19 in (430 mm to 485 mm), measured to the top of the toilet seat (see Fig. 29(b)).
+The height of water closets shall be 17 in to 19 in (430 mm to 485 mm), measured to the top of the toilet seat (see Fig. 29(b)).
 Seats shall not be sprung to return to a lifted position.

+#### 4.16.4* GRAB BARS

-**4.16.4* GRAB BARS.** Grab bars for water closets not located in stalls shall comply with Fig. 29 and 4.26.
+Grab bars for water closets not located in stalls shall comply with Fig. 29 and 4.26.

 ![Grab Bars at Water Closets](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig29.gif)

 **Figure 29\
 Grab Bars at Water Closets**

+#### 4.16.5* FLUSH CONTROLS

-**4.16.5* FLUSH CONTROLS.** Flush controls shall be hand operated or automatic and shall comply with 4.27.4.
+Flush controls shall be hand operated or automatic and shall comply with 4.27.4.
 Controls for flush valves shall be mounted on the wide side of toilet areas no more than 44 in (1120 mm) above the floor.

+#### 4.16.6 DISPENSERS

-**4.16.6 DISPENSERS.** Toilet paper dispensers shall be installed within reach, as shown in Fig. 29(b).
+Toilet paper dispensers shall be installed within reach, as shown in Fig. 29(b).
 Dispensers that control delivery, or that do not permit continuous paper flow, shall not be used.

-**4.17 TOILET STALLS.**
+### 4.17 TOILET STALLS

+#### 4.17.1 LOCATION

-**4.17.1 LOCATION.** Accessible toilet stalls shall be on an accessible route and shall meet the requirements of 4.17.
+Accessible toilet stalls shall be on an accessible route and shall meet the requirements of 4.17.

+#### 4.17.2 WATER CLOSETS

-**4.17.2 WATER CLOSETS.** Water closets in accessible stalls shall comply with 4.16.
+Water closets in accessible stalls shall comply with 4.16.

+4.17.3 SIZE AND ARRANGEMENT

-**4.17.3 SIZE AND ARRANGEMENT.** The size and arrangement of toilet stalls shall comply with Fig. 30(a).
+The size and arrangement of toilet stalls shall comply with Fig. 30(a).
 Toilet stalls with a minimum depth of 56 in (1420 mm) (see Fig. 30(a)) shall have wall-mounted water closets.
 If the depth of toilet stalls is increased at least 3 in (75 mm), then a floor-mounted water closet may be used.
 Arrangements shown for stalls may be reversed to allow either a left- or right-hand approach.

 *EXCEPTION:* In instances of alteration work where provision of a standard stall (Fig. 30(a)) is structurally impracticable or where plumbing code requirements prevent combining existing stalls to provide space, an alternate stall (Fig. 30(b)) may be provided in lieu of the standard stall.